 Crispy Panko Chicken – The EASY Way!

-We use a few little tricks to keep the cook time super fast, the chicken amazingly tender and the crumbs nice and crip!
+We use a few little tricks to keep the cook time super fast, the chicken amazingly tender, and the panko bread crumbs nice and crisp!

 It isn’t every day you get such a delicious combo in such a simple to make package!

 This dish is hearty and flavorful.
 You get the smokey flavor from the paprika, a touch of richness from the butter in each bit with the savory chicken.
 With this flavor, the dish goes well with many classic side dishes.
 There are both traditional options and some healthy options to keep it light.